-For two millennia, countless individuals have attempted to unlock biblical prophesy in order to determine the timing of the the greatest event ever expected to occur - the return of Jesus Christ.
+For two millennia, countless individuals have attempted to unlock biblical prophesy in order to determine the timing of the greatest event ever expected to occur - the return of Jesus Christ.

-At Wheel of Ages, we believe that both are true.
+Here at Wheel of Ages, we believe that both are true.

 In Genesis we discover that God worked for 6 days and then rested on the 7th day.
 This structure has continued with man all the way from the beginning of time until now.
 Within this structure, God created specific things on specific days that were also prophetic types of actual events that would occur in the future.
 But how?

 Before we move forward, it is important for us to understand a key aspect of how God views time.
 In 2 Peter 3:8, Peter says, “But do not overlook this one fact, beloved, that with the Lord one day is as a thousand years, and a thousand years as one day.”
-We interpret that to mean that 1 day and 1000 years are synonymous in God’s sight.
+We interpret this to mean that 1 day and 1000 years are synonymous in God’s sight.
 If we apply this information to creation week, then we can surmise that each day of creation may have endured for 1000 years in the same way that each 1000 years of mankind’s history can be viewed by God as just 1 day.
 If this is true, then there must be some fulfillment in each millennium of history for the prophetic type given in each day of creation week.
 To our astonishment, we find exactly that!

 By understanding this structure of how time has unfolded, first with the prophetic type, then its subsequent historical fulfillment, we can now see God’s plan of redemption plainly laid out before us.
 In order to view this in more detail, we have created an interactive circular timeline, which we call the Wheel of Ages.